JERSEY VARGAS

 Category: Exhibition Design, Brand Strategy, Brand Identity, Collateral Design

-The aim of this exhibition is to explore the different ways multiple cultures over time have used the human body in sculpture.
-Different interpretations of the human form can arrive at different individual or communal meanings.The three pieces displayed here come from vastly diverse settings and relate to different traditions.
-What unites them is the urge to convey the human form to invest it with meaning.
+This exhibition aims to explore the different ways multiple cultures over time have used the human body in sculpture.
+The three objects featured in this exhibition come from vastly diverse settings and relate to different traditions.
+What unites them is the urge to convey the human form and to invest it with meaning.

 FONT + COLORS